aaronkychu/AUTOCLAVE/README.md

 ## 🚀 Getting Started

 1. Clone or download this repository.
-2. Place the files in your web server’s root directory under `/autoclave`.
+2. Place the files in your web server’s document root directory under `/autoclave`.
 3. Import `SQL.sql` into **phpMyAdmin**.
 4. Access the application via your browser to begin logging autoclave cycles.